One of the most magnificent surviving copies of the Ramayana to be reunified online in a major international project

 Notes to Editors:

-The digitally reunified Mewar Ramayana will be hosted on the British Library’s website and that of CSMVS Museum in May 2013.
+The digitally reunified Mewar Ramayana will be hosted on the British Library’s website and that of CSMVS Museum in Autumn 2013.

 The CSMVS Museum, or Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, was formerly the Prince of Wales Museum of Western India, Mumbai.